AgibotTech/AgiBotWorldChallengeIROS2025-WorldModelBaseline/README.md

 ## News

+- [2025.06.12] The instruction to evaluating your model locally have been released.

 - [2025.05.26] 🚀🚀 The minimal version of training code for [AgiBot World Challenge @ IROS 2025](https://agibot-world.com/challenge) - World Model track have been released.

 - [2025.05.26] 🔥🔥 The training and validation datasets of [AgiBot World Challenge @ IROS 2025 - World Model track](https://huggingface.co/datasets/agibot-world/AgiBotWorldChallenge-2025/tree/main/WorldModel) have been released.